-Starting a new business is an exciting time, but getting the funding to get your startup off the ground can be stressful.
-Learning how to get a loan to start a business can help you understand what commercial lenders are looking for, what you can qualify for and some alternative approaches you can take.
+Starting a new business is exciting, but getting the funding to get your startup off the ground can be stressful.
+Learning how to get a loan to start a business can help you understand what commercial lenders are looking for, what you can qualify for, and some alternative approaches you can take.

 How to Get a Loan to Start a Business

 - Establish your business identity

 See What Startup Business Loans You Qualify For

 Create your Nav account, connect your business data and see what personalized loan options you may qualify for.

 In order to obtain financing for your business, you’ll need to create a separate identity for your business.
 This process can include several steps.